 An Employee Has Been Injured at My Business.
 What Should I Do?

 As an employer, it is vital to have a protocol in place to ensure all employees know what to do when an injury occurs at work.
 A key piece of this protocol is advising employees to report all injuries immediately.
 This will allow you, as the employer, to get the injured employee the proper medical treatment in a timely fashion.
-It will also help you understand what causes injuries and how you may able to prevent them in the future.
+It will also help you understand what causes injuries and how you may be able to prevent them in the future.

 Engage in a conversation with the employee and ask “Are you OK?”